Sandbox47/upgraded-ballotsnarks/assets/InstallationGuide.md

 # Installation Guide
 Instructions to install the repository and dependencies needed to compute ballot validity proofs with our implementation.
+Note that the installation instructions are for Ubuntu 24.04.
+However, installing should be very similar for other Ubuntu versions and other Linux distributions.
+We do not support Windows and macOS.

 ## Ballot Validity Repository